13 Signs of Clouded Judgment That Can Trap Your Thinking

 The Psychological Reasons that Cloud Your Judgment

-Emotional states such as tension or fear can overwhelm rationality, favoring snap decisions over well-thought-out ones.
-In certain situations, the brain prioritizes emotions, making it challenging to maintain objectivity.
+Emotional states such as tension or fear can overwhelm rationality, favouring snap decisions over well-thought-out ones.
+In certain situations, the brain prioritises emotions, making it challenging to maintain objectivity.

 Emotions cloud your judgment by overpowering your ability to think logically and rationally.
 When emotions like anger, fear, anxiety, or sadness take over, they can lead to impulsive decisions.
 For example: